LSeu-Open/AIEnhancedWork/README.md

 >
 > For a comprehensive view of the generative image models landscape, **fine-tuned models** have been **excluded** from these rankings.

+> [!TIP]
+> **Take control of your data and models** - With **Fooocus** you can generate locally, see our [Local Image Generation with Fooocus: A Comprehensive Tutorial](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/local-image-generation-with-fooocus.md).
+>
+> **Fooocus** use fine-tuned version of the Stable Diffusion XL model.
+These models reach 1100 to 1120 Elo score.

 #### Cloud-based Providers

 | Tool              | Description                                                                                                         | Licence     | Pricing     |